celo-academy/erc-4337-custom-paymaster/README.md

 # Allowlist Paymaster using ThirdWeb SDK

-This is the implementation of Allowlist Paymaster, a paymaster tha allows a list of `UserOperation` senders to be sponsored by the paymaster
+This is the implementation of Allowlist Paymaster, a paymaster that allows a list of `UserOperation` senders to be sponsored by the paymaster

 ## Table of Contents